 Cheryl-lynn Medina is an adoptive single lesbian mom to two amazing girls who teach me every day what it is to stand up against prejudices and racism!

 Sharon Scipio-Tejeda is an education advocate that believes education is power.

-She is a Navy Veteran and has over 23 year of experience advocating for the educational rights of African American children.
-She started with the homeschooling of her first daughter and then continuing with the staunch advocacy of her son.
-She is a registered nurse with over 14-years’ experience in the healthcare profession.
-Sharon is a member of ANA, AANP, Trinity Cathedral Youth Group leader and Board Vestry member.
-She has a BS in Biology from College of St. Elizabeth, Master’s Degree in Health Services Administration from Central Michigan University, Associates Degree in Science from Mercer College Community College, BS in Nursing from Chamberlain College School of Nursing and a master’s in nursing (FNP).
-Sharon resides in New Jersey, is a wife and mother of 4 beautiful children.
+She is a Navy Veteran and has over 23 years of experience advocating for the educational rights of African American children.
+She started with the homeschooling of her first daughter and then continued with the staunch advocacy of her son.
+She is a registered nurse with over 14 years’ of experience in the healthcare profession.
+Sharon is a member of ANA, AANP, Trinity Cathedral Youth Group leader, and Board Vestry member.
+She has a BS in Biology from the College of St. Elizabeth, a Master’s Degree in Health Services Administration from Central Michigan University, an Associates Degree in Science from Mercer College Community College, a BS in Nursing from Chamberlain College School of Nursing and a master’s in nursing (FNP).
+Sharon resides in New Jersey, and is a wife and mother of 4 beautiful children.

 “Education is for improving the lives of others and for leaving your community and world better than you found it.” — Marian Wright Edelman